On the asymptotic translation lengths on the sphere complexes and the generalized fibered cone: Folding sequences of graph maps and (doubled) handlebodies

-In this section, we explicitly construct a 3-manifold $M_G$ from $G$ and a diffeomorphism $\varphi : M_G \to M_G$ from a folding sequence of $\psi : G \to G$.
 Note here that a folding sequence for $\psi$ may not be unique; what we construct is a diffeomorphism $\varphi : M_G \to M_G$ respecting a fixed folding sequence for $\psi$.
 Throughout the paper, \emph{graph} is finite and connected.
-We begin with introducing the following notions.

-\begin{definition}[Train track map] Let $G$ be a graph, and consider a map $\psi:G \to G$.
-Then $\psi$ is \emph{combinatorial} if it maps vertices to vertices and edges to nontrivial edge-paths.

-A combinatorial map $\psi : G \to G$ is called a \emph{train track map} if for each edge $e$ and $n \ge 1$ the restriction $\psi^n|_e$ of $\psi^n$ to $e$ is an immersion, i.e. no back-tracking condition holds.